menu

 In addition, one of the really interesting characteristics about the Five Points / Highland Heights neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 4.4% of college-friendly places to live in the state of Georgia.

-Also, the Five Points / Highland Heights neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Five Points / Highland Heights neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.

 Real Estate